airbytehq/terraform-provider-airbyte/docs/resources/destination_weaviate.md

 Optional:

 - `api_key` (String, Sensitive) Default: ""
-- `model_name` (String) Default: "text-embedding-ada-002"
-The name of the model to use for embedding
+- `model_name` (String) The name of the model to use for embedding.
+Default: "text-embedding-ada-002"